AESOP Leader Position Description

 - Commitment to risk management as a culture

-- Respect for and communication with co-leader (you should be excited about the special sauce they bring to the table!)
+- Respect for and communication with co-leader

 - Excitement about and commitment to creating lasting connections with first-years